-Best Portable Blender of 2020
+Best Portable Blender

 If you're looking for the best blender to grab and go, you'll want to take a look at the PopBabies Portable.
 This blender incorporates numerous portable features that are convenient and user-friendly.
 The sturdy handle offers a solid grip, while the detachable jar lets you drink without the motor base attached, which we found to be a rare attribute during our testing.
 The bold measurement lines clearly indicated both ounces and milliliters.
 Meanwhile, the push-start button is easy to operate.
 Blend smoothies, juices, or your morning protein shake in seconds; you can even crush ice as long as you use tiny cubes from the included tray.